 Podcasts is one of my favourite resources for learning languages.
 You can use them any time, any place, and you can do something else while you listen.
 For language learning they are especially useful when they come with a transcript.
 This is because there are two main areas to focus on when you want to get from an intermediate to an advanced level: vocabulary and listening comprehension.

-To get all the full PDF transcripts, you can support me on Patreon for only $5 per month.
-The PDF:s also include explanations and translations of words and expressions used in the episodes as well as practice questions.
+To get all the full PDF transcripts, you can support me on Patreon for only €5 per month.
+The PDF:s also include explanations and translations of tricky words and expressions, as well as practice questions.